enasequence/read_docs/submit/general-guide/programmatic.md

 </SUBMISSION>
 ```

-### Submission XML: set study hold date
+### Submission XML: update release date

-You can update the release date of a study by specifying its accession alongside a new release date:
+You can update the release date of a study, project or sample by using the `HOLD` action with a new release date.:

 ```
 <SUBMISSION>